Shopping for a new Ford Fiesta?

-Americans are just starting to get over their dislike of small cars, and it's models like the Ford Fiesta that have been at the leading edge of that change in heart.
-Over a few years, with its flamboyant, sporty look and zippy driving experience, the Fiesta has shown that small, inexpensive models don't need to be so soulless and appliance-like.
+Americans are gradually getting over the preconception that small cars are inferior to larger ones.
+In fact, subcompacts like the 2014 Ford Fiesta can be downright charming and sensible.
+The Fiesta has been at that leading edge of the change in heart, with its flamboyant, sporty look and zippy driving experience.
+It's shown that small, inexpensive models don't need to be so soulless and appliance-like.

 This year's new grille brings the Fiesta in line with the rest of the Ford lineup, and we think that it gives the hatchback especially a little added punch.
 Five-door hatchbacks are the sportier and better-looking of the two body styles, to almost all eyes, but there's a four-door sedan in the lineup, too.
 The five-door looks stylish and even a bit racy, with an urban-runabout element that had been missing from Ford's U.S. lineup, and in this respect you mostly get exactly what you see.
 With impressive steering and handling and a nimble, maneuverable feel that's better than most softened, numbed appliances its size, the Fiesta is securely on the fun-to-drive side of the ledger.